-The goal of this course is to educate the participants in the the field of Electronic Countermeasures (ECM) and Electronic Attacks (EA).
-This includes the complete countermeasures development cycle from analysing threat systems, to developing jammer techniques, and finally confirming their effectiveness.
+The goal of this course is to educate the participants in the field of Electronic Countermeasures (ECM) and Electronic Attacks (EA).
+This includes the complete countermeasures development cycle from analyzing threat systems, to developing jammer techniques, and finally confirming their effectiveness.
 EA in communications, radar, and infrared systems will be explored in detail.

 The intended audience of this course are EW professionals, who are looking to expand their knowledge of the field to electronic countermeasures.
 An understanding of radar and communications systems is recommended.

 Module 1 — Principles of Electronic Attacks

 This module starts with understanding the weapon systems that will be attacked, and how the desired effects can be achieved in them.
 This is followed by a review of radar concepts, and a discussion of the jammer-to-signal ratio and its relation to ECM.

 This module focuses on understanding the various forms of electronic attacks, how they create effects in the threat systems, and their design.
 Deceptive techniques covering range, velocity, and angle will be explored, along with noise jamming.
 These techniques will then be applied to both search and tracking radar systems.

 Module 3 — Attacking Communications and Infrared Systems

 This module covers the application of EA techniques and platforms to communications and IR systems.
 The IR lessons start with a discussion of seekers, followed by their ECM, and the methods to achieve those effects.
 This includes the range of IR ECM, from flares to Directed IR Countermeasures (DIRCM).